pbrocks/block-options/docs/uppercase-text-format.md

 # Uppercase Text Format

-Transform any text to **UPPERCASE** using EditorsKit format.
+Transform any text to **UPPERCASE** using Sidetrack format.
 This will save you time rather than typing the text using uppercase again.

 ## How transform text or word to uppercase?